garethsb-sony/nmos-event-tally/README.md

 If you make any changes to the repo please do the following:

-Make sure you have the correct version for raml2html installed.
-For RAML 1.0 you should use the latest version:

-``sudo npm install -g raml2html``

-Clone this repo (if you haven't already), checkout the gh-pages branch and make:
+Clone this repo (if you haven't already), checkout the gh-pages branch:

 ``git checkout gh-pages``

+Install build tools (raml2html, now installed locally):

+``make build-tools``

+Make the documentation:

 ``make``